hoangduong9112/Web-tech-IT4409-FE/README.md

 # Introduction

-This is a list-making application.
+This is a task-managing application.

 ## Main Technology